 5 Japanese alcoholic drinks you must to try

-When you talk about Japanese alcoholic beverages, the first (and sometimes the only) thing that comes to mind of foreigners who have never lived in Japan is known as “sake.”
-But in reality Japan has a good variety of alcoholic beverages.
+When you talk about Japanese Alcohol beverages, the first (and sometimes the only) thing that comes to mind of foreigners who have never lived in Japan is known as “sake.”
+But in reality, Japan has a good variety of alcoholic beverages.

-First of all a little clarification: what’s outside of Japan is known as “sake” is actually “Japanese liquor”.
-Japanese liquor or nihonshu (日本酒) in Japanese is a type of rice-based liquor, which is why sometimes it’s translated as “rice wine”.
+First of all, a little clarification: what’s outside of Japan is known as “sake” is actually “Japanese Alcohol”.
+Japanese Alcohol or nihonshu (日本酒) in Japanese is a type of rice-based liquor, which is why sometimes it’s translated as “rice wine”.
 The word sake in Japanese means alcohol, in general.
-Probably for marketing, internationally it has become popular as “sake” only to that type of Japanese liquor, but for example whiskey is a type of ‘sake’ in Japan.
+Probably for marketing, internationally it has become popular as “sake” only to that type of Japanese liquor, but for example, whiskey is a type of ‘sake’ in Japan.

-But before to start with the list, I would like to talk you about shochu.
-Shochu (焼酎) is a distilled liquor (like vodka) and it can be made from rice, barley or sweet potatoes.
+But before starting with the list, I would like to talk to you about shochu.
+Shochu (焼酎) is a distilled liquor (like vodka) and it can be made from rice, barley, or sweet potatoes.
 Sometimes it’s made from other ingredients but this three are the most common.
 If you’re wondering the difference between ‘sake’ or nihonshu and shochu, mainly as I said shochu is a distilled liquor while nihonshu is fermented, more like wine.
 The second big difference is the alcohol content.
 Shochu is stronger than nihonshu.

 Japanese liquor is usually drunk alone or lowered with water, but it’s less common to drink shochu alone.
 On the contrary: there’re many drinks based on shochu.
 That’s why I wanted to tell you about it before I started explaining the different best alcoholic drinks in Japan.